takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 3.01.60 <br>
+    ・ Fixed a problem where the tool was momentarily grayed out when confirming an update. <br>
+    ・ Adjusted the thickness of the red timer on the external display timer. <br>
+    ・ Added an option to force the game to quit when the game screen of "Fall_Guys_Client.exe" suddenly disappears and the Victory screen is reached. <br>
+    ・ Adjusted the length of stage names when elapsed time and stage information is displayed in TextA. <br>

   ○ 3.01.50 <br>
     ・ The stage database download interval (10 minutes) is now maintained even if the tool is restarted. <br>